seanschneeweiss/RoSeMotion/README.md

     * Open a bvh file to animate it, a slider can be used to iterate through the frames

 ### Basis setting

-* AnyBody initial basis
+* AnyBody initial basis -> select for correct movement within AnyBody
-* Leap Motion first frame basis
+* Leap Motion first frame basis -> select for exporting to BVH and use in other applications

-tbd.

 ## Setup

 **Windows**

-* Install python (3.7.2) i.e. from
+* Install python (3.9.1) i.e. from

   https://www.python.org/downloads/
 * Add python to system path during setup or follow the following instructions: